wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 18. The Distance Units Popup (Admin Screen)

 == Changelog ==
+= 2.1.29 =
+* May 13, 2012
+* Added some tests to try to prevent the multiple empty settings that can be created by attempted hacks.

+= 2.1.28 =
+* April 26, 2012
+* Added some JavaScript "hooks" to allow robust customization of the new map search.

+= 2.1.27 =
+* March 28, 2012
+* Added an alert to the new map search, if no meetings were found (originally gave no feedback).

+= 2.1.26 =
+* December 31, 2011
+* Added the ability to localize the plugin.
+* Fixed some validation issues.
+* Now strip out the [[bmlt_mobile]] shortcode if the page is not a mobile page.
+This allows the shortcode to be used, as the comment version is stripped by "code cleaners."

+= 2.1.25 =
+* September 2, 2011
+* Fixes an Internet Explorer JavaScript bug in the new map search.

+= 2.1.24 =
+* August 17, 2011
+* Improves some of the styles in the info windows in the new map search.

+= 2.1.23 =
+* August 16, 2011
+* Addresses a bug in Mozilla Firefox, that prevents the use of the popup menus in the multi-day (red) map icons.

+= 2.1.22 =
+* August 12, 2011
+* Fixes a couple of theme/style bugs.
+* Mitigates a very strange Firefox bug, where blank pages were being called when closing the location area.

+= 2.1.21 =
+* August 8, 2011
+* This implements a powerful new shortcode: "bmlt_map"

+= 2.1.20 =
+* July 16, 2011
+* This removes a few warnings that could come up in really anal-retentive environments.

+= 2.1.19 =
+* June 27, 2011
+* This adds the new "bmlt_changes" shortcode.
+This is the first fruit of the new structure.

 = 2.1.18 =
 * June 20, 2011
 * Fixed an "invisible" bug in the standard header output, which could interfere with the correct settings being selected.